Main 14 Festivals in Barcelona to Attend

 5. Carnival in Barcelona

 Carnival in Barcelona, known as Carnestoltes in Catalan, is celebrated in February or March.
-This vibrant festival includes parades, concerts, parties, and street celebrations.
+In 2025, the festival is scheduled from Thursday, February 27th, to Wednesday, March 5th.

 This is how the Carnival goes: